irulanCorrino/irulanCorrino/README.md

 - music does not need a counting
 - that is why i am unemployed
 - i am a perfectionist
+#### updated at 7th of July, 2023
+- i do not want to die, certainly; but every little trouble breaks me
+- i feel like i am dying when it is happening
+- I SHALL NEVER RECOVER
 ---
 - 📫 How to reach me ?.. :D oh it is REALLY difficult --i dedicate most of my time to learning and performing music so i have virtually no time to socialising...
 ---